-+ Based on approximately 118,000 registered voters as of August 2023.
++ Based on >120,000 registered voters (rounded up from data available August 2023)

 The Yolo County Elections Office will use data from past elections, habits of our voters, census records, community feedback, and knowledge of the area to pick the best locations for our Vote Centers.
 We acknowledge that there may be sites that are not ideal under the additional criteria considered under Elections Code (EC) §4005(a)(10)(B).
 However, we endeavor to include as many considerations as possible so our voters will have convenient and accessible resources and locations.
-See Appendix B for the Vote Center locations used in the 2022 election cycle.
-We that we plan to use these locations for the next election; however, Vote Center locations are subject to change, based on the availability of the location host.
+See Appendix B for the Vote Center locations used in the 2022 election cycle and Appendix H for maps.
+We plan to use these locations for the next election; however, Vote Center locations are subject to change, based on the availability of the location host.